 1) Download, unzip, and compiler the CAN starter project.
-Integrate the low-level CAN functions into your Lab 3 or Lab 4 OS.
+Integrate the low-level CAN functions into your Lab 3, Lab 4 or Lab 5 OS.
 Add semaphore calls to the CAN routines in appropriate places.
-Include any Lab 4 software you might which to include in your robot.
+Include any Lab 4 or Lab 5 software you might which to include in your robot.
 This application sends 4-byte messages.
 You may wish to increase the message length to 8 bytes.

-2) Assign I/O pins for your Lab 7 robot.
-I recommend you use two PWM outputs on a TM4C123 board to control the motor.
-(Alternatively, e.g. if you have a microcontroller that does not have PWM capabilities, you can create PWM outputs in software using the timers.)
-Overall, you will need four input captures for the four Ping))), and four ADC channels (for the four GP2Y0A21YK IR sensors), four digital outputs for the two DC motors two of which should be PWM, and some inputs for bumper switches or mode configurations.
+2) Assign sensor interfaces and study the I/O pin assignments for your Lab 7 robot.
+Overall, you can use up to four input captures for the four Ping))), four ADC channels (for the four GP2Y0A21YK IR sensors), four digital outputs for the two DC motors two of which should be PWM, and some inputs for bumper switches or mode configurations.
 In addition, you should keep the UART interface for the interpreter, and the LCD to monitor robot status.
-The sensors and motors must be interfaced using two microcontrollers.
+The sensors and motors must be interfaced using two microcontrollers and boards (one sensor and one motor board).
 You must be friendly and document your interfaces well.
-It is easier to design for the Lab 7 integrated sensor system now, than it will be to move a sensor from one pin to another later.
+It is easier to design for the Lab 7 integrated sensor system now, than it will be to move a sensor from one interface to another later.

 3A) One student in the group designs the interface for the Ping))).
-There is one SIG pin used for both output and input.
-The fundamental approach will be to 1) make the SIG pin an output; 2) issue a 5 μ s output pulse (which causes a sound pulse to occur); 3) switch the SIG pin to back to an input; and 4) measure the time until the echo is received.
+There is one SIG pin used for both output and input (see Figure 6.1).
+The fundamental approach will be to: 1) make the SIG pin an output; 2) issue a 5 μ s output pulse (which causes a sound pulse to occur); 3) switch the SIG pin to back to an input; and 4) measure the time until the echo is received.
 The HCSR04 sensor is a little easier to interface because it has a separate input and output pin. t{IN} will be a pulse width measurement using input capture.
 The pulse width time is equal to twice the distance to the object divided by the speed of sound.
-The distance d is therefore $d=c^ t{IN}/2$, where c is the speed of sound, and t{IN} is the time for the sound to travel to the object, reflect and travel back to the sensor.
+The distance d is therefore d=c t{IN}/2, where c is the speed of sound, and t{IN} is the time for the sound to travel to the object, reflect and travel back to the sensor.
 You will perform this measurement about 10 times per second.
-You will need 5V to power the L293, Ping)) and GP2Y0A21YK.
-Use a five volt tolerance pin to interface the Ping))).
-Not all pins are 5V tolerant.
-Draw the interface in PCBArtist (or another similar CAD program.)
 Using the appropriate OS commands, write foreground and background software that samples distance approximately 10 times a second and sends the data to other node on the system using CAN.
-You might want to disable interrupts during the 5 μ s pulse (t{OUT}) if you are using blind cycle counting for the time delay, so the OS does not suspend the thread during the pulse output.
+You might want to disable interrupts during the 5μs pulse (t{OUT}) if you are using blind cycle counting for the time delay, so the OS does not suspend the thread during the pulse output.